Skip to Main Content

 E-book databases

 Many of the large law databases to which IALS subscribes provide access to e-books.
-All e-books are individually catalogued and can be found via the IALS Library catalogue.
+All e-books are individually catalogued and can be found via IALS Library Search.
 Alternatively, you can search a database directly.
 Searching the database directly may give the advantage of being able to browse by subject area or run full-text searches for particular words and phrases.

 The main databases with significant book content are: